spilman6/courses/pages/javascript/functions.md

 # Functions

 Similar to Methods in C#, functions are a way to group code together to perform a specific task.
-Usually we assign a name to a function, and then call that function by name when we want to execute the code inside of it.
+Usually we assign a name to a function, and then call that function by name when we want to run the code inside of it.

 Here is an example of a function: